The City of London Corporation supports humanitarian aid in Ukraine

-The Trust offers loans to people under the age of 39 who have recently set up business or are about to engage in a trade, manufacture, business or profession and who are experiencing financial difficulty or another disadvantage.
+The Trust offers loans to people aged 39 and under who have recently set up business or are about to engage in a trade, manufacture, business or profession and who are experiencing financial difficulty or another disadvantage.

 Who can apply?

 There are a number of simple conditions which must be followed for a loan application to be considered.
 To qualify for a loan individuals must

 - Be between the age of 18 and 39 inclusive

 - Have recently set up or be about to set up in a trade, manufacture, business or profession